poult-lab/daily-word/english_words_ learning.md

-#### 2020/02/14.08
+#### 2020/02/14.09

 01.timestamp [ˈtaɪmstæmp]

-[noun] "After each server update is processed successfully, the client records the timestamp of the update"
+[noun] After each server update is processed successfully, the client records the timestamp of the update.

+"A timestamp is **the current time of an event that a computer records**."